Day 108: Roast Chicken and Lemon-Parmesan Risotto

 In a medium-large pot, heat the oil and butter over medium-high heat and saute the onion until it’s soft and translucent.
 Add the rice and cook for a minute, just to coat the grains with oil.

-If you like, add a splash of white wine and cook until it’s absorbed or evaporates.
+If you like, add a splash of white wine and cook until it’s absorbed (some will cook off).
 Add about half a cup of stock and cook, stirring, until it’s absorbed.
 Continue adding stock a half cup to a cup at a time and cook, stirring (it doesn’t have to be constantly, just frequently) until it absorbs the liquid.
-When it’s all used up it should be about half an hour, and the grains should be soft.
-If they still have a crunchy core and the liquid is used up and absorbed, just add a little more water.
+When it’s all used up (it should take about half an hour) the grains should be soft.
+If they still have a crunchy core, just add a little more water or stock, if you have more.

-3 Responses to “Day 108: Roast Chicken and Lemon-Parmesan Risotto”
+6 comments on “Day 108: Roast Chicken and Lemon-Parmesan Risotto

 Both look marvellous - but I think it’s the roast chook that has me!
 I’ve never made one before but damnit, I think I’ll have to put it on the menu for next week!